NoahHeadley/Eye-Classification/README.md

 > conda activate eyes

-> pip install opencv-python cmake dlib imutils matplotlib cython pillow
+> pip install opencv-python cmake dlib imutils matplotlib cython pillow pyspark

 With this, your virtual environment is set up for this project.